Course Content

 to the end of theprices

-vector using the second method (assigning name simultaneously to adding value). - Change price of item
+vector using the second method (assigning the name while adding the value). - Update the price of the

 'Bookshelf'